 You can also use it to take notes during the meeting and mark what items have been completed.
 Finally, you can go through the document afterward to make sure everything has been completed.

-It'll also help your team understand what's expected of them so they can prioritize their tasks more efficiently.
-This document makes it easier to follow up with members after the meeting has ended.
-If there are conversations that still need to happen, this will help keep you and your team on the same page.
+If there are conversations that still need to happen, this free template will help keep you and your team on the same page.

 You can also add additional details in this document, such as key milestones or due dates.